neu-se/CS4530-CS5500-Spring-2021/index.md

 ## Course Outcomes

--   Students will gain an understanding of all phases of the software engineering lifecycle (requirements, design, implementation, testing, deployment, maintenance).
+- Students will be able to define and describe the phases of the software engineering lifecycle (requirements, design, implementation, testing, deployment, maintenance)
--   Students will prepare for co-op interviews by gaining an understanding of current technologies and vocabulary.
+- Students will be able to explain the role of key processes and technologies in modern software development.
+- Students will be able to productively apply instances of major tools used in elementary SE tasks.
--   Students will have experience applying software engineering methods to address the requirements, design and implementation phases of a non-toy software project in a small-team environment
+- Students will design and implement a portfolio-worthy software engineering project in a small team environment that can be publicly showcased to recruiters.

 ## Course Project
 The assignments and project for this class are designed to mirror the experiences of a software engineer joining a new development team: